Our nutrition ethos

 -

 Your Dietitian will run you through 2-5 key areas to focus on over the next 1-2 months.
-This can look different for everyone, but we often start with symptoms management strategies, condition screener tools and tests to organise via your GP.
+This can look different for everyone, but we often start with symptoms management strategies, condition screener tools and tests to discuss with your GP.
+If your medical history is highly complex, we may not be able to gather enough information during our first consult to provide a full Nutrition Care Plan.
+In this case we will usually offer you to book in a follow up consult sooner.

 What happens after an initial consult?